Wallsmedia/DotNet.RestApi.Client/README.md

 ```

-Example how call with XML with using gzip:
+Example how call with using gzip:

 ```
 Uri baseUri = new Uri("http://webServiceHost:15002");